Sandrac98/initialsingularity/README.md

 View Your App: Once the deployment is successful, click on the "Open App" button in the top-right corner of the Heroku dashboard to view your deployed app.

+## Media

+- All of the products images are property of Initial Singularity.